Land, Forest, Wildlife Management, Diploma (LF12) Diploma

-Program Description: The Land, Forest, Wildlife Management Assistant program is a sequence of courses designed to prepare students for careers as managers at public and private wildlife preserves & plantations.
+Program Description: The Land, Forest, Wildlife Management Assistant program is a sequence of courses designed to prepare students for careers as employees at land management services and plantations.
 General education, basic science and program-specific learning opportunities develop the knowledge and skills required for job acquisition, retention, and advancement.

 Length of Program: Four (4) Semesters